promised-ai/redpoll-website/content/blog/otacon-genomics.md

 Breeding is a game of novelty.
 Sometimes you seek it out and sometimes you fight with it. **The success of a molecular breeding program is determined by its ability to identify and characterize novelty**.

 Performance criterion itself is based on novelty.
 A breeder is not looking for the cross with the highest predicted performance, but the highest probability of producing a high performer.
 We're looking to game-changing genetics, not incremental changes.
-Imagine that the performance of a hybrid follows a bell curve (see <a href="#breeding-objective-figure">Figure</a>).
+Imagine that the performance of a hybrid follows a bell curve (see <a href="#breeding-objective-figure">Figure 1</a>).
 Let's say that hybrid A has high probability of performing well with little variance and that hybrid B is likely to perform poorer than A. Which do we choose?
 You may think A, but the answer is not so straight forward.
 What if B has a high variance?
 B might perform worse the A on average, but B has long tails that means its best performers vastly outperform A's best performers.
 Let's say that B has a 5% chance or producing a plant better than 99% of A's.
 As breeders, since we're talking plants we can take the scattergun approach; we can plant 100, and expect around 5 really awesome plants.
 This is why we seek out novelty, but the world of biology is filled with novelty that we must detect and react to in order to achieve our goals.

 <a class="anchor" name="breeding-objective-figure"></a>
 ![B performs worse than A on average, but 5% of plants from B will outperform 99% of plants from A](/img/breeding_obj.png)
 <p class="small">
-    <span style="color: red">Figure.
-B (red)</span> performs worse than <span style="color: blue">A (blue)</span> 75% of the time, but 5% of plants from <span style="color: red">B</span> will outperform 99% of plants from <span style="color: blue">A</span>.
+    <strong>Figure 1.</strong> <span style="color: red">B (red)</span> performs worse than <span style="color: blue">A (blue)</span> 75% of the time, but 5% of plants from <span style="color: red">B</span> will outperform 99% of plants from <span style="color: blue">A</span>.
 </p>